 How to use daisyUI colors?

-, etc. and we only use those specific colors in our interfaces.
+primary, secondary, etc. and we only use those specific colors in our interfaces.
 Also, using semantic color names makes theming easier.
 You wouldn't have to define dark-mode colors for every single element and you wouldn't be limited to only light/dark themes. you can have multiple themes available and each theme is just a few lines of CSS variables.
 Example of theming a div with hardcoded color values

 Using hardcoded color names